Family

 Ode to a Creep

 I credit my sister for all of our major family trips.
-While my parents and I are very dynamic people, we’re also a bunch of stick-in-the-mud homebodies.
+My parents and I a bunch of stick-in-the-mud homebodies.
 A recent excursion reminded me of a funny time we had together.

 Memoir